joelpjoji/Rental-Prime/README.md

 This Website is Our 3rd Year Design Project <br />
 Our Topic Was ONLINE RENTAL OF TOOLS AND MACHINERY <br />
 This is Just An Offline Build <br />
-You could Make this project live with help of [Firebase](https://console.firebase.google.com) and Add a lot of features Which we were hoping to add but Couldn't with the time frame given to us <br />
+You could Make this project live with help of [Firebase](https://console.firebase.google.com) and Add a lot of features <br />Which we were hoping to add but Couldn't with the time frame given to us <br />

 * Signin with Google
 * Email Verification With OTP
 * online Forgot Password Features
 * Checkout Page
 <br />
-You can do all This with the help of Firebase
+You can do all This with the help of Firebase , Feel Free to Help
 <br />